 Ghee however takes a specific approach to clarifying butter.
 Instead of skimming, you continue to heat the butter until all the water boils off, the milk solids go brown and sink to the bottom, and finally are strained out.
 As you can see this is the exact method I’ve provided above.
 So what you get with mine is true ghee!
 Think of it as a specific kind of clarified butter.
 I find it’s not only simpler, but has a superior flavour too AND you can be confident that every bit of dairy has been removed so it is safe to keep for months – years, if stored in the fridge!!!

 What to do with ghee / clarified butter

 Both ghee and clarified butter are used in cooking, as opposed to spread on toast or bread.
 You can use it in place of butter in recipes because it has a higher smoke point than oil – it will make things crisper and you won’t get those burnt black spots you get from pan frying in butter.

 Here are a few examples:

-- Toss through popcorn – it stays CRISP for days, unlike when using normal butter!
+Toss through this Movie Popcorn or Lightly Sweet ‘n Salty Popcorn – it stays CRISP for days, unlike when using normal butter!

 Lastly, it’s worth knowing that ghee is a secret ingredient used by Chefs in fine dining restaurants to add an extra touch of buttery flavour into dishes.
 Whether it’s brushing filo pastry for baklava or stirring through Creamy Mashed Potato or to make the most amazing Mashed Cauliflower of your life, it’s just one of the little tricks used by professionals to make food extra special.